 My initial impressions with the Brazos AUTOSEAL Stainless Water Bottle are quite positive in general.
 I can certainly foresee myself using the bottle for both exercise and general recreational use without hesitation.

 The bottle is certainly much heavier than the typical hydration vessel I regularly use in the backcountry, but none of these provide insulating properties to keep liquids cold for short, must less extended periods of time.
 I envision myself carrying the Brazos on an outing filled with only ice to both minimize weight and maximize extended cold liquids while in camp.
 I look forward to measuring how long it keeps water cold in the coming summer months.

 The roses I see in the product are that in using it in initial non-controlled tests are that it has kept water/liquids cool or cold for time periods considerably longer than comparable products I've used in the past.
 Stated simply, it has kept water 'cold' for 7 - 9 hours in normally regulated interior conditions.
 In particularly warmer conditions under direct sunlight the Brazos kept water 'cool' with no ice remaining after close to 4 hours.

 The only thorn I have at this point is the weight of the bottle when using it in the backcountry.
 At 13.9 oz (395 g) it's heavier than my entire hydration system to include water filtration combined.
 However, my current system is not designed to keep water cold so I must keep that in perspective.

-Thanks to Avex and to Backpackgeartest.org for the opportunity to test the Brazos Stainless Water Bottle.
+I am very impressed with this product and I'd like to thank Avex and BackpackGearTest.org for the opportunity to test the Brazos Stainless Water Bottle.

 Read more reviews of Avex Sport gear